iredmail/docs/en_US/iredadmin/2-iredadmin-pro.default.password.policy.md

     Restarting Apache or uwsgi (if you're running Nginx) service is required after updated iRedAdmin config file.

+!!! warning

+    The weakest part of a mail server is user's weak password.
+Email spammers don't want to hack your server, they just want to send spam from your server.
+Please ALWAYS ALWAYS ALWAYS force users to use strong password.

 iRedAdmin-Pro has some default password restrictions, you can find default settings in file `libs/default_settings.py` under iRedAdmin-Pro directory.
 If you want to change them, please copy the parameters to iRedAdmin-Pro config